 The groundwater model utilizes a range of possible values for each hydraulic parameter for each geologic layer based on aquifer testing.
-The stratigraphic and lithologic units have been translated in the model as different hydrogeologic units (HGU) zones of conductivity and are documented in "HGU Material Property Values" (WSP, 2018c).
+The stratigraphic and lithologic units have been translated in the model as different hydrogeologic units (HGU) with different hydraulic conductivities, which are documented in "HGU Material Property Values" (WSP, 2018c).

 The modeling process then refines the values during calibration.
 Each HGU was divided into individual zones, for which the modeled hydraulic conductivity values were adjusted separately within the field range to match observations, hence introducing heterogeneity into the system, however horizontal isotropy was maintained.
-To simulate the existing anisotropy in the Tal, a separate Tal zone along Devils Canyon was created that has a higher hydraulic conductivity that the surrounding zones of Tal (WSP, 2017, amended 2018).
+To simulate the existing anisotropy in the Tal, a separate Tal zone along Devils Canyon was created that has a higher hydraulic conductivity than the surrounding zones of Tal (WSP, 2017, amended 2018).
 This zone of higher hydraulic conductivity promotes flow in the north-south direction in the Tal.
-The mine working and shafts have also been assigned unique hydrogeologic properties.
+The existing and proposed mine workings and shafts, as well as the subsidence zone, were also assigned unique hydrogeologic properties.

 A part of the Whitetail Conglomerate (lowest portion) was modeled as anisotropic, with the vertical hydraulic conductivity one order of magnitude lower than the horizontal hydraulic conductivity.
-This allowed for improved simulation of the Whitetail Conglomerate as an aquitard and improved the calibration.
+This allowed for improved simulation of the Whitetail Conglomerate as an aquitard and improved the calibration (WSP, 2019).

-Calibrated hydraulic parameters (WSP 2017, and updated 2018c) fall within the range of measured parameters, except for hydraulic conductivity for Kvs.
-Calibrated hydraulic conductivity values for Kvs are lower than measured conductivities.
-Kvs is found only within the graben area underneath the Whitetail Conglomerate.
+Calibrated hydraulic parameters (WSP, 2017, and updated 2018c) fall within the range of measured parameters, except for hydraulic conductivity for Kvs.
+Calibrated hydraulic conductivity values for Kvs are lower than measured values.
+Kvs is found only within the Graben area underneath the Whitetail Conglomerate.
 Groundwater movement within Kvs is primarily through fractures.
 One pumping test (DHRES-01) performed in Kvs, resulted in a hydraulic conductivity range from 0.05 - 0.1 ft/day.
 For modeling purposes, Kvs was combined into one unit with underlying Quartz-rich sandstone, diorite, dacite porphyry, and quartz diorite.
 Calibrated hydraulic conductivities range from 0.001 - 0.008 ft/day.
-Head values in this unit are highly sensitive to the large drawdowns seen during dewatering and the model does a good job of replicating heads with the calibrated values, therefore, the calibrated hydraulic conductivities are justifiable (WSP 2017).

-Additionally, the measured values are based on a single pump test that was performed in Kvs alone, and thus may not be representative for all of the Kvs.
+Head values in this unit are highly sensitive to the large drawdowns seen during dewatering and the model does a good job of replicating heads with the calibrated values, therefore, the calibrated hydraulic conductivities are justifiable (WSP, 2017).
+Additionally, the measured values are based on a single pumping test that was performed in Kvs alone, and thus may not be representative for all of the Kvs.